carboneio/rock-req/README.md

 - Many request libraries are heavy: node-fetch, superagent, needle, got, axios, request
 - Lightweight alternatives are not as light as they claim due to dependencies (simple-get, tiny-req, puny-req, ...)

-⚡️ **Rock-req** solves these problems with only **150 lines of code** and **zero dependencies** and is **battle-tested**
+⚡️ **Rock-req** solves these problems with only **150 lines of code** and **zero dependencies**

 It also supports:

-- follows redirects
+- Follows redirects
-- handles gzip/deflate/brotli responses
+- Handles gzip/deflate/brotli responses
-- modify defaults
+- Modify defaults
-- extend and create new instances
+- Extend and create new instances
-- composable
+- Composable
-- streams
+- Streams
-- timeouts
+- Timeouts
 - HTTPS / HTTP
-- composes well with npm packages for features like cookies, proxies, form data, & OAuth
+- Composes well with npm packages for features like cookies, proxies, form data, & OAuth
-- typescript definition
+- Typescript definition
-- almost same API as `simple-get` with alternative synatx
+- Keep 98% of the `simple-get` API (fork source)

 ## Usage